Gpower01/K_Mean_Clustering_and_PCA/README.md

 - One way to achieve this is to minimize the sum of all the **pair-wise squared Euclidean distances** between the observations in each cluster.
 - The initial step is to randomly assign each observation to one of K cluster.
 - Iterate until the cluster assignments stop changing:
   - For each of the K clusters, compute the cluster centroid.
-The K <sup>th<sup> cluster centroid if the mean of the observations assigned to the K<sup>th<sup> cluster.
+The K<sup>th</sup> cluster centroid if the mean of the observations assigned to the K<sup>th</sup> cluster.
   - Assign each observation to the cluster whose centroid is closest (where "closest" is defined using Euclidean distance).